 Once I was done attaching the straps, I used a double-needle to topstitch around the chiffon band at the bottom of the shirt, mostly because I like the look of it but also to reinforce where the chiffon was attached and sew down some loose edges of the chiffon on the inside.
 On that note, make sure your raw edges are turned UP so that you catch them in your topstitch if you do this step.

-I wore it on Father's Day, and when I was showing it off to my mom we pulled out Iris's old dress made from the same fabric.
+I wore it on Father's Day, and when I was showing it off to my mom we pulled out Little Sister's old dress made from the same fabric.
 She immediately wanted to put it on, so I happily obliged.

 |Our first matching mother-daughter outfits.|